What are Marie Kondo’s tips about minimalism and decluttering?

 With spring cleaning season right around the corner, it’s always a good time to reflect upon not just the status of your home, but your life and mindset more generally.

-Although Marie Kondo is committed to sparking joy and inspiring us all to take tidying up more seriously, there’s a deeper intention to her work than that.
+Although Marie Kondo is committed to sparking joy and inspiring us all to make tidying up more serious, there’s a deeper intention to her work than that.
 A tidy home leads to a tidy mind.

 In this environment where everything is in place and we only have what we cherish and truly need, we’re able to see ourselves.
 To deeply and truly come face to face with who we are.

 And that’s not all!
-The act of tidying up everything allows us to let go of the past, confront our present circumstances and to look forward to our bright futures.
+The act of tidying up everything allows us to let go of the past, confront our present circumstances, and look forward to our bright futures.

 The KonMari is about so much more than tidying up, it’s about changing our lifestyles and perceptions of ourselves.
 It’s mindfulness in practice, it’s a form of self-therapy.